 After lunch, travel to the Colosseum.
 You can either take a taxi or use the metro.

 You can tour the Colosseum on your own or with a guide.
 Purchasing tickets in advance and touring it on your own is the cheapest option, and something to consider since you just took a pricey early morning tour of the Vatican.

 However, if you want to get the most out of your visit, consider joining a tour.
 We have visited the Colosseum twice, on our own and with a guide, and got a lot more out of our visit with a guide.

 For more information about the Arena Floor, the Underground, and what there is to do at the Colosseum, read our article How to Visit the Colosseum.
 It also has lots of helpful tips for your visit.

 Inside the Colosseum | 10 Day Italy Itinerary

-On your visit to the Colosseum, you can either wander through it on your own, take the audio guided tour, or join a guided tour (this should be booked in advance).
+On your visit to the Colosseum, you can either wander through it on your own, take the audio guide tour, or join a guided tour.
 Most visits last 1 to 3 hours.

 Hours: Hours vary by season.
 Click here to get hours for your dates of visit.

 Cost: €16 (+ €2 online reservation fee) for the standard ticket that gets you in to the Roman Forum, Palatine Hill, and the Colosseum; there is also a Full Experience ticket that also includes a visit to the Colosseum arena and underground area for €24